ThyssenKrupp chief tests shareholder patience on steelmaker overhaul

-FRANKFURT, Jan 12 (Reuters) - Three years after taking the helm at ThyssenKrupp, Heinrich Hiesinger is running out of time to implement his ambitious plan to retool the 200-year-old German steelmaker as a high-tech engineering conglomerate.
+FRANKFURT (Reuters) - Three years after taking the helm at ThyssenKrupp (TKAG.DE), Heinrich Hiesinger is running out of time to implement his ambitious plan to retool the 200-year-old German steelmaker as a high-tech engineering conglomerate.

 Setbacks in selling weak assets - as well as costly price-fixing scandals he inherited - have made Hiesinger’s promises of sweeping transformation look optimistic.
 At an annual meeting on Friday, the former Siemens man will face tough questions from shareholders who, for a second year, have received no dividend.